Skip to main content

 Youth Access to Tobacco

-Most youth who use tobacco get tobacco from friends, family members or from their home (Table 7.5), whereas over half of adults purchase their cigarettes at convenience stores or gas stations (Table 7.6).
+Most youth who use tobacco get tobacco from friends, family members or from their home (Table 7.5), whereas adults more commonly purchase their cigarettes at convenience stores or gas stations (Table 7.6).

-• Among tobacco retailers inspected in 2019, over 15% illegally sold tobacco to underage Oregonians.
+• Among a representative sample of tobacco retailers inspected in 2023, 21% illegally sold tobacco to underage Oregonians.
+This was a decrease from 26% in 2022.

 • Small cigars/cigarillos and e-cigarettes are illegally sold to underage youth more frequently than cigarettes (Figure 7.3).

-• Retail sales to underage Oregonians was highest in tobacco shops, followed by small markets and mini marts that also sold gas (Table 7.8).
+• Retail sales to underage Oregonians was highest in certified smoke shops and cigar bars, followed by vape shops (Table 7.8).

 Source: Expenditures in Oregon: Campaign for Tobacco-Free Kids.
 "The Toll of Tobacco in Oregon," 2020. https://www.tobaccofreekids.org/problem/toll-us/oregon; Oregon TPEP Funding: Unpublished data.